Female Genital Mutilation or Cutting (FGM/C)

 - United Nations Population Fund Web page on FGM/C

-- Population Reference Bureau’s article on FGM/C in the United States
+- Population Reference Bureau: Women and Girls at Risk of Female Genital Mutilation/Cutting in the United States

 - World Health Organization Fact Sheet on Female Genital Mutilation